Sameer1103/NeuroNexus/Movie Genre Classification/README.md

 The dataset used is the [Genre Classification Dataset IMDb](https://www.kaggle.com/datasets/hijest/genre-classification-dataset-imdb) obtained from Kaggle.
 This contains both training and testing dataset consisting of movie title and plot summary.

 ### Data Preprocessing
 Comprehensive data preprocessing steps are used, such as converting to lowercase, removing special characters and punctuation and removing extra whitespaces.
+The redundant columns are removed and the movie genres are encoded to obtain numeric data.
 The movies are split into training and testing datasets in the ratio of 3:1.

 ### Feature Extraction
 Text data is transformed into feature vectors using the Term Frequency-Inverse Document Frequency (TF-IDF) vectorizer, enabling numerical input for machine learning models.